Key Difference between Travis CI and Jenkins

 - The server releases deployable artifacts

-- The Continous integration server assigns a build tag to the version and building code
+- The Continuous integration server assigns a build tag to the version and building code

 - Then the CI server reports the team about the successful build.
 If the tests fail, the server alerts about the event to the development team.
 The team will fix the issues as fast as is possible.